 Chief Executive of the Travel Foundation - the British sustainable tourism charity - Sue Hurdle's travel career began with Thomas Cook.
 After a number of years in mainstream travel and then specialising in sustainable tourism, Sue led an initiative to persuade the UK's leading travel companies that corporate responsibility really is good for business.
 In 2003, backed by UK government and some of the travel's household names, this initiative was launched as The Travel Foundation - the world's first industry partnership to help companies put sustainable tourism into practice and bring greater benefits to the people and environments of holiday destinations.

 Today, the organisation works in 17 countries and has 500 members, representing industry (multi-national companies, independent tour operators, travel agents, airlines), government, NGOs and research bodies focused on sustainable tourism.

-As Communications and Project Coordinator, Yasmina produces digital communications and contributes to delivering projects for JUMP and Local Green Points.
-She also manages several social media accounts and blogs on issues of sustainability at home and at the workplace.
+As Communications Co-ordinator, Almaz provides digital communications for JUMP and Local Green Points.
+She also manages several social media accounts and writes the weekly blogs.

 Don't worry if you can't find your address, fill in this form and we'll get back to you.
 (Mon-Fri, 9am-5pm).

 Use the slider below to choose how many points you would like to donate.

 When you are happy, just click the "Donate" button!